Last updated May. 19, 2023 by Charles Zemub

 Castos has a lot of amazing features necessary for successful podcasting including WordPress Integration, a World-class analytic tool, Podcast transcriptions, Media files & bitrate, Private podcasting, and the ability to monetize your podcasts.

-Castos Pricing is a bit unique from others we’ve been reviewing as its pricing model is based on the features you get.
-For all their payment plans you get unlimited storage and downloads.
-Their cheapest plan costs $19/month and is only ideal if you into podcasting without republishing, the next plan is priced at $34/month and allows you to republish your podcasts on YouTube.
+Their cheapest plan costs $19/month and is only ideal if you are into podcasting without republishing, the next plan is priced at $34/month and allows you to republish your podcasts on YouTube.
 The highest plan will cost you $49/month and allows you to do video podcasting.

-PremiumBeat is a large library of curated copyrights free music which podcasters can use to create the podcast background music, intros, and outros without worrying about infringing any ownership laws.
+PremiumBeat is a large library of curated copyrights-free music that podcasters can use to create the podcast background music, intros, and outros without worrying about infringing any ownership laws.
 The company is a sub-division of Shutterstock.

 Their offerings are wide and undoubtedly impressive.
 They offer an extraordinary list of royalty-free music in over 8 music genres, over 14 music moods, and music instruments.